Prufer5/OOP/README.md

-This repository contains a summary and some exam exercises of the Operating Systems course of the Bachelor’s Degree in Computer Science
-(Uniud - 2025)
+This repository contains a summary of the Object Oriented Programming course of the Bachelor’s Degree in Computer Science (Uniud - 2025)